Graduate Courses in Business Administration (BSAD)

 Subjects may include training and development, selection and recruitment, and affirmative action.
 Prerequisite: BSAD 120.

 The role of research in a marketing information framework.
 Emphasis on survey research, data collection, and analysis.
 Experimental designs also examined.
 Prerequisite: BSAD 150.

 BSAD 252 -

 Market research field project.
 Students design survey instruments, collect and analyze data, and present results to clients in a business environment.
 Prerequisites: BSAD 251 and Instructor permission.

 BSAD 258 -

 Examines the cultural, economic, historic, and political factors that affect the analysis of foreign markets.
 Specific attention is given to the processes by which market entry decisions are developed and implemented.
-Prerequisites: Senior or graduate standing; BSAD 150 or permission of instructor.
+Prerequisites: Junior/Senior/Graduate standing; BSAD 150 or permission of the Instructor.